-Main Campus Graduate Admissions P.O.Box2540 800 Country Club Road Waterbury, Connecticut 06723-2540 Telephone: 203.596.4555 or 800.345.2562
+Main Campus Graduate Admissions P.O.Box2540 800 Country Club Road Waterbury, Connecticut 06723-2540

 Email: MCGraduate@post.edu

 All eligible graduate applicants for admission who have earned their Bachelor degree in three years (six semesters) from an Indian University or College which is accredited by the National Accreditation and Assessment Council with a grade of A or B, will be considered for direct admission to an appropriate graduate degree program.
 Applicants who have received their Bachelor degree from the University of Delhi will also be considered for direct admission to an appropriate graduate degree program.
 All other application requirements and criteria will remain the same for applicants from these Bachelor degree programs, as indicated in section 2.5.